Do you struggle with figuring out the right way to feed your cat? Are you asking yourself, "Should I free feed my cat?"

 Advantages: Your cat can eat multiple small meals per day on their own schedule.
 A key to success for free feeding is place the right amount of dry food for a cat for only one day at a time in the bowl.

 Disadvantages: Free feeding cats can lead to overeating and obesity, especially if the amount of food is not limited.
-It can also be difficult to tell if your cat's appetite has changed, for the better or worse.
+It can also be difficult to tell if your cat's appetite has changed.
 It's also difficult to tell, if you have multiple cats, how much each one is eating.

 Combination Feeding

 Advantages: Combination feeding allows your cat to eat multiple, small meals of dry food per day on their own schedule.
-You can monitor appetite at least partially when you feed them wet food as a specific meal at a set time of day.
+You can monitor appetite at least partially when you feed them wet food at a specific meal at a time each day.
 It also gives cats the nutritional benefits of both wet and dry food.

 The bottom line: Both wet and dry food have advantages and disadvantages, when it comes to your cat.
 For instance, cats diagnosed with certain medical conditions — such as urinary and kidney issues — might benefit from the higher moisture content in wet food.
 Dry food, meanwhile, is better for a cat's teeth and is easier to store.

-If you do try combination feeding, consider using a food puzzle so your cat feels challenged by playing with them snacks.
+If you do try combination feeding, consider using a food puzzle so your cat feels challenged by playing with their snacks.

 Kara Murphy is a freelance writer and pet parent who lives in Erie, Pa.
 She has a goldendoodle named Maddie.